Spotlight on Kentucky Filmmakers

 Brad McCombs (“TA Tundra”)

 McCombs' comprehensive role as an artist embraces activism, anthropology, ecology, and sociology.
-He uses a broad range of materials and works with many mediums including computer graphics, film, and video, enabling him to fully realize his conceptually driven works, weaving cross-cultural and interdisciplinary elements into a cohesive web.
+He uses a broad range of materials and works with many mediums including computer graphics, film, and video, enabling him to fully realize his concept-driven works, weaving cross-cultural and interdisciplinary elements into a cohesive web.

 Kip McGinnis (“Bettye Brookfield”)

-Kip McGinnis, a Huntington, W. Va., native and former banker, moved to Bardstown, Ky., 15 years ago.
+Kip McGinnis, a Huntington, W. Va., native and former banker, moved to Bardstown, 15 years ago.
 Kip is a graduate of Marshall University with Bachelor of Business Administration degrees in finance and marketing, and he later completed graduate banking courses at Northwestern University and the University of Massachusetts.
-Kip was a banker for a number of years, serving in the capacity of vice president of mortgage lending, advertising, public relations, and Community Reinvestment Act compliance.
+Kip was a banker for a number of years.

-In his early years, he had formal training on classical piano, which eventually led to him learning and mastering quite a few instruments.
-His primary music interest is traditional jazz in addition to various international music styles.
-Since he left the bank 20 years ago, Kip has learned and mastered many other skills related to the arts, film production, still photography, audio engineering, internet radio broadcasting, and computer technology.
+His early formal training on classical piano eventually led to the mastery of quite a few instruments.
+His primary music interest is traditional jazz as well as various international music styles.
 For years, Kip has been a developer of high-end music instrument software and is recognized worldwide as being one of the leading music instrument sound developers.
 Kip was also a third party software developer for Apple and Logic Studio.

-Currently, Kip is producing and directing the film series Portraits of Kentucky Artists, which features several professional artists in the central Kentucky area.
-Kip has collaborated with Bettye Brookfield on this project.
-Bettye is one of the artists featured in this series and is chairman of the fine arts department at St. Catharine College in Springfield, Ky.
+Currently, Kip is producing and directing the film series Portraits of Kentucky Artists, featuring professional artists in the central Kentucky area.
+Kip has collaborated with Bettye Brookfield of St. Catharine College on this project.
+Bettye is one of the featured artists.

-Kip's production company is Vintage Moods Productions, located in Bardstown, Ky.
+Kip's production company is Vintage Moods Productions, located in Bardstown.
 In all of his films, Kip features the music that he produces and plays.
-A link to Kip's internet jazz radio station can be found on the Vintage Moods Productions website.
+A link to Kip's internet jazz radio station can be found on his website, www.VintageMoods.com

 Steven Middleton (“Fire in the Mountains” | “Zen Furnace” | “Tobaccolachia”)